The Science Behind Teaching Children in the Ways They Learn Best

 Early Learning Model.jpg

-We would use the science to create the Jelly Bean Way
+Next, science validates the Jelly Bean Way

-A New Climb
+A New Concept

-Still faced with the same steep climb.
-Teaching children sports was not a new concept.
-Teaching children in the ways they learned best was also not a new concept.
-But teaching children sports in the ways they learned best, this was a new concept.
+Teaching children sports is not a new concept, and teaching them in the ways they learned best is also not a new concept.
+But teaching children sports in the ways they learned best is a new concept.
+Next, an operational framework tailored to Jelly Bean Sports was needed.
+It was called the Jelly Bean Way.

 But how do you teach young children in the ways they learn best?